 Its actions and targets focus on three priority areas: transport; the heat used in industrial and manufacturing processes; and innovative and efficient use of electricity.
 These sectors offer the greatest potential for emissions and efficiency savings, which can improve economic growth, energy security and affordability, and help New Zealand meet its climate change commitments.

-Submissions on the draft replacement strategy may be made through the Ministry of Business, Innovation and Employment (MBIE) until 5pm, 7 February 2017.
+Submissions on the draft replacement strategy, through the Ministry of Business, Innovation and Employment (MBIE), closed on 7 February 2017.

 Proposed energy efficiency standards for lighting products